hz157/gowaf_eg/README.md

 ### Database support
 1. MySQL database needs to be imported.
 The file is in [db/mysql_waf.sql](./db/mysql_waf.sql)
-2. In the Redis database db0, the key value SysConfig is required, and the corresponding data is as follows
+2. In the Redis database db0, the key value SysConfig is required, and the corresponding data is as follows<br>
+**Tips: [2024-05-20] SysConfig Hash adds AI Type field for LLM model selection**
 ![Redis](./db/Snipaste_2024-05-13_11-40-04.png)

 ### waf-server Configuration